gustavowebjs/simple-laravel-react/README.md

 ## Simple laravel boilerplate with first ReactJs configs

-We are writing readme for this project yet
+We are writing a readme for this project yet